ianks/ianks.github.io/_includes/personal.md

 First and foremost, I am an equal opportunity creator.
 There is nothing I enjoy more than watching something come from nothing.
-If it involves the act of making, I've probably given it a serious shot: coding, soldering, creating music, etc. This is an recurring, pervasive theme in my life.
+If it involves the act of making, I've probably given it a serious shot: coding, soldering, creating music, etc. This is a recurring, pervasive theme in my life.
 Eventually I decided to embrace the mad scientist within.
 Happy ever after.

 I'm a social person.
 I'm fascinated by people's stories, and learning from